 The index Inmates of the Tennessee State Penitentiary 1831-1850 is also available on the Library and Archives web site.

 PLEASE NOTE : The Tennessee State Library and Archives will search the two published volumes of Tennessee Convicts: Early Records of the State Penitentiary, 1831-1870 for a listing of a name.
 The entries in these two volumes are verbatim transcripts of the original records.
-E-mail the Library and Archives and we will check to see if there is a listing for the subject in the index.
+Visit the Ask Us a Question! web page and we will check to see if there is a listing for the subject in the index.
 There is no charge to check this published index, and the Library and Archives will notify you of the cost to make a copy of the record if found.
 The Library and Archives will respond to e-mail requests promptly; response time may vary, depending on the amount of research required to answer your question and the unique nature of your request.
 If you need immediate assistance you may call the reference desk at (615) 741-2764 or visit us in person.

-If the individual was in the Tennessee State Penitentiary after 1870, please e-mail the Library and Archives to see if there is a listing for the name.
+If the individual was in the Tennessee State Penitentiary after 1870, please visit the Ask Us a Question! web page to see if there is a listing for the name.

 To order copies of the listings from Tennessee Convicts: Early Records of the State Penitentiary, you can use the OTHER section on the Printed Index Search Request Form.
-To order copies of the Tennessee State Penitentiary records, please e-mail the Library and Archives .
+To order copies of the Tennessee State Penitentiary records, please visit the Ask Us a Question! web page.